MichaelSchmidle/writory-hugo/content/books/customizing-writory/logo-and-logogram/index.md

 resources:
 - name: cover
   src: ""
+- src: writory-logo-h.png
+  title: Writory's logo
+- src: writory-logogram.png
+  title: Writory's logogram
 ---

 ## Difference Between Logo and Logogram

 The iconic part of logos is called *logogram*, while any text is called *logotype*.
 Together, logogram and logotype constitute your *logo*.

-If configured, Writory takes your logo and logogram and displays them in two places—otherwise it'll use your site's title as configured in ``.Site.Title``:
+If configured, Writory takes your logo and logogram and displays them in a few places—otherwise it'll use your site's title as configured in ``.Site.Title``:

 * The **logo** is shown on the home page.
-* The **logogram** is shown in the navigation bar.
+* The **logogram** is shown in the navigation bar and footer.

+{{<figure src="writory-logo-h.png" />}}
+{{<figure src="writory-logogram.png" class="w-25" />}}

 ## Configure Logo